felhos/vat-calculator-testing/DOCUMENTATION.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Open questions
 - Do negative inputs have to be treated as incorrect inputs?
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Limits of automation
+The following test cases cannot be evaluated with automated tests alone and needs manual testing:
+- Examining the responsivity of the site, whether the layout breaks when displayed in lower resolution
+- Other visual glitches, like broken fonts or misaligned elements should be checked for manually as well
+- Testing the accessibility of the site.
+There are tools, that can help with it (e.g. checking that all interactible elements have labels, checking color contrasts), but evaluating the user experience needs manual testing
+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Other notes

 - The tests were run only in Chrome on Windows 11 operating system.
 Should be tested with other browsers and OSes.
 - The project is not fully functional, there are issues in two tests, that I couldn't resolve
 <p align="right">(<a href="#readme-top">back to top</a>)</p>